 Luckily, she made a match at HarperCollins and she’s living happily ever after with her stable of fabulous, talented, award-winning authors.
 Since there’s never enough to read, she’s always on the lookout for fresh, new voices and exciting stories of all types.
 Follow her on twitter @TessaofAvonlea for very important thoughts on books, tea, and her #mswl.

 Editor Nicole Fischer has been on the hunt for the next great romance for as long as she can remember.
-From reading Jude Deveraux by flashlight at 4am, to secretly ordering used Sandra Brown paperbacks with her mother’s credit card, she’s always had her nose buried in a love story—or what she wished was a love story (poor Nancy Drew and Ned Nickerson didn’t get enough action).
+From reading Jude Deveraux with a flashlight at 4am, to secretly ordering used Sandra Brown paperbacks with her mother’s credit card, she’s always had her nose buried in a love story—or what she wished was a love story (Nancy Drew and Ned Nickerson did not get enough action).

-A California girl born and raised, Nicole never imagined her obsession with romance novels would take her to the East Coast in the dead of winter.
+Originally from Southern California, Nicole never imagined her obsession with romance novels would take her to the East Coast in the dead of winter.
 But the lure of big city life—and an internship at a literary agency—was too tempting to pass up.
-A year later, Nicole landed her dream job at Avon and the rest, as they say, was history.
-She now edits many talented authors and is looking for fun, fresh, diverse voices across all subgenres of romance.
-Right now, she’s hoping to see more raunchy rom coms, super sexy contemporary romances, and witty, subversive historicals.
+A year later, she landed her dream job at Avon and the rest, as they say, is history.
+Nicole currently edits many talented authors and is looking for fun, fresh, diverse voices across all subgenres of romance.
+Right now, she’s hoping to see more raunchy rom coms, steamy contemporary romances, and witty, subversive historicals.

-Follow her on Twitter at @nicolefischer13 for the occasional funny, dirty or just plain ridiculous #OverheardatAvon tweets.
+Follow her on Twitter at @nicolefischer13 for the occasional sarcastic, dirty or just plain ridiculous #OverheardatAvon tweets.

 Growing up, Associate Editor Elle Keck thought she’d spend her life in the hallowed halls of academia, churning out papers on nineteenth century Britain.
 Alas, that was not in the cards, but thankfully, she was able to combine her knowledge of pelisses and petticoats with her passion for historical romances.
 An avid reader of all things Avon, she was delighted to join the team in 2014 where she edits a fantastic list of smart, gripping, and bestselling romances.